tus/tus-node-server/README.md

 [tus-js-client](https://github.com/tus/tus-js-client) or [Uppy](https://uppy.io), you'll
 have a plug-and-play experience.

-tus-node-server in particular makes sense if you want to host a Node.js server or integrate it into your existing one.
+tus Node.js in particular makes sense if you want to host a Node.js server or integrate it into your existing one.
+You can also run tus Node.js in all meta frameworks (such as Next.js, Nuxt, React Router, SvelteKit, etc) and other Node.js compatible runtime environments (AWS Lambda, Cloudflare, Bun, Deno Deploy, etc).

 There are also other mature servers, like [tusd](https://github.com/tus/tusd), [tusdotnet](https://github.com/tusdotnet/tusdotnet), [rustus](https://github.com/s3rius/rustus), and
 [many others](https://tus.io/implementations.html).